Virtuant/hadoop-admin-2019/docs/spark-zeppelin.md

 We will wrap up by persisting our results to a permanent table that can then be shared with other people.

 One thing to remember is that in both part one and part two of the lab the queries on Datasets/DataFrames or the temporary view will translate to an underlying optimized form of Spark Resilient Distributed Datasets (RDDs) assuring that all code is executed in a parallel/distributed fashion.
-To learn more about RDDs, which are beyond the scope of this tutorial, see the Spark docs.

 ### Using DataFrame and Dataset API to Analyze Airline Data